raissaglaucie/nanny-kid-playdate-frontend/README.md

 The Nanny Kid Playdate is a web application that facilitates connecting and arranging playdates for nannies.
 The application allows users to create profiles, search for other users, follow and unfollow other nannies, post pictures with descriptions about the visited place, and comment on other users' profiles.
 Users can manage their profiles by providing essential information about themselves and their nanny kids.
 The project focuses on creating a user-friendly and personalized platform to enhance the playdate experience for nannies and promote social interaction among children.

-# Installation-Usage
+# Setting Up and Configuration

 This project's user interface is constructed using React, a JavaScript library designed to streamline the development of efficient and reusable front-end components.
 Complemented by Chakra UI, the project leverages features and a virtual Document Object Model (DOM) to optimize the updating and rendering of user interface elements.
 This optimization leads to an enhanced and seamless user interaction.

-Follow these steps to set up both the backend and frontend repositories for the project in a dedicated folder named "nanny-kid-playdate":
+Follow these steps to set up the frontend repositories for the project in a dedicated folder named "nanny-kid-playdate":

 1 - Create a new directory to accommodate the backend and frontend repositories: make a directory named "nanny-kid-playdate."